 - Andy Davis, the CEO, who asked the R&D department to "come up with a new action toy concept, maybe something with cars." - Trixie Schaal, the head of R&D, who proposed the idea of a windup car that breaks and can be reassembled. - Jessie Cusack, a toy designer, who sketched out the spring-loaded latch that causes the doors and hood to fly off when released.
 Cusack has since left the company under acrimonious circumstances. - Buzz Allen, another toy designer, who worked up Cusack's sketch into an initial working prototype and oversaw the testing.
-Allen died of cancer earlier this year. - Gabby Hendricks, an eight-year-old, who conducted numerous play-tests with the prototype and showed the Davis employees what worked and what didn't. - Rex Shawn, an intern, who suggested a design alteration to the latch after the initial version proved too fragile after repeated testing. - Bo Potts, an artist, who created the red, orange, and white paint scheme on the prototype.
+Allen died of cancer earlier this year. - Barbie Benson, a toy designer who used the commerciallyavailable off-the-shelf 3D modeling tool Etch to create the precise configuration of eight distinct pieces.
+Benson input Allen's initial design specification into into Etch, which automatically used a complex machine-learning model to refine it into a specific set of parts that could be easily manufactured, while avoiding dangerous features like sharp corners. - Gabby Hendricks, an eight-year-old, who conducted numerous play-tests with the prototype and showed the Davis employees what worked and what didn't. - Rex Shawn, an intern, who suggested a design alteration to the latch after the initial version proved too fragile after repeated testing. - Bo Potts, an artist, who created the red, orange, and white paint scheme on the prototype.